jmarkowski/keyloggerd/README.md

 RSHIFT, RSHIFT, RSHIFT | Start / stop key logging

+## Configuration

+A `keyloggerd.conf` file may be used to configure the defaults for the keyloggerd daemon on startup.

+A default conf file is included in the repository.

 # Wish list

 This project is a work in progress, and so there are still several things I'd